-The current competition is being administered by UNDP Moldova and this innovation challenge procurement process will be done according UNDP POPP, including the award agreement and evaluation team.
+The current competition is being administered by UNDP Moldova and this innovation challenge procurement process will be done according to UNDP POPP, including the award agreement and evaluation team.

-It is expected that UNDP Moldova partners in the next challenges will be eGov, ODIMM, ATIC, Moldova IT Park, Green City Lab, etc.
+It is expected that UNDP Moldova partners in the next challenges will be EGA and a range of other development partners.